 Option 8.
-Use Table 10 when deviating from Options 1-3 or when required by the Fly Ash MPL.
+Use Table 10 when deviating from Options 1-3 or when required by the Coal Ash MPL.
 Perform required testing annually and submit results to the Engineer.
-Laboratories performing ASTM C1260, ASTM C1567, and ASTM C1293 testing must be listed on the Department's MPL.
-Before use of the mix, provide a certified test report signed and sealed by a licensed professional engineer demonstrating the proposed mixture conforms to the requirements of Table 10.
+Laboratories performing ASTM C1260, ASTM C1567, and ASTM C1293 testing must be listed on the MPL.
+Before use of the mix, provide a certified test report signed and sealed by a licensed professional engineer demonstrating the proposed mixture in accordance with the requirements of Table 10.

-Provide a certified test report signed and sealed by a licensed professional engineer, when HPC is required, and less than 20% of the cement is replaced with SCMs, demonstrating ASTM C1202 test results indicate the permeability of the concrete is less than 1,500 coulombs tested immediately after either of the following curing schedules:
+Provide a certified test report signed and sealed by a licensed professional engineer, when HPC is required, and less than 20% of the cement is replaced with SCMs, demonstrating ASTM C1876 test results indicate the uniaxial resistivity of the concrete is greater than $15.6 \text{ k}\Omega$ -cm tested immediately after either of the following curing schedules: